zimolzak/language-association-rules/Readme.md

 I decided to use the tweets in response to that survey as a data set.
 Right now to get the data in, I do something monstrously ugly.
-Process: go to Twitter, search for the hashtag, hit "end" a bunch of times so it loads more tweets, and copy-paste the resulting long Web page out of the browser window and into a plain text file called `output.txt`.
-Obviously I wanted to do this fast (read: 1 hour) and not right.
+Process: go to Twitter.com, search for the hashtag, hit the keyboard "end" key a bunch of times so it loads more tweets, and copy-paste the resulting long Web page out of the browser window and into a plain text file called `dump.txt`.
+Obviously I wanted to do this fast (read:
+1 hour) and not right.
 These people are doing it right: https://github.com/hybridgroup/hashcode

 Usage: